mirbyte/DropGain/README.md

 - **Low-band handling** - bass and sub energy in the reference section can reduce positive gain, avoiding excessive boost on low-frequency-heavy material.
 - **Baked, portable output** - the rendered `_DG` copy contains the level change in the audio data.
 It is independent of a specific DJ application's database, provided that playback auto gain is disabled.

-## Why not Platinum Notes 10?
+## Why not Platinum Notes 10 or WaveAlign?

 Platinum Notes 10 is a broader file enhancement and repair product: public documentation describes volume standardization, clipped-peak repair, warmth options, multiband processing, and processing templates such as Official, Festival, and The Big Boost.
 DropGain is narrower by design.
 It focuses on measurable library loudness matching while preserving the source as much as possible.
+I don't have enough information about WaveAlign right now and it's not publicly released yet, I have to update later.

 Use DropGain when you want: